OgarProject/Ogar/README.md

    * Shows a list of connected players, their IP, player ID, the amount of cells they have, total mass, and their position.
  - Pause
    * Pauses/Unpauses the game.
+ - Reload
+   * Reloads the config file used by the server.
+However, the following values are not affected: serverPort, serverGamemode, serverBots.
  - Status
    * Shows the amount of players currently connected, time elapsed, memory usage (memory used/memory allocated), and the current gamemode.
  - Tp [Player ID] [X position] [Y position]